TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 2/Job 2.10.md

 ---

-But he said unto her, Thou speakest as one of the foolish women speaketh.
-What? shall we receive good at the hand of God, and shall we not receive evil?
-In all this did not Job sin with his lips.
+But he said to her, "You speak as one of the foolish women would speak.
+What?
+Shall we receive good at the hand of God, and shall we not receive evil?"
+In all this Job didn't sin with his lips.